Jim McBride (songwriter)

-Jim McBride (born April 28, 1947) is an American country music songwriter.
-He has written six number one songs, ten top 10 singles, and eighteen top 40 singles.
+Jimmy Ray McBride (April 28, 1947 – January 7, 2026) was an American country music songwriter.
+He has written five number one songs, ten top 10 singles, and eighteen top 40 singles.
 In 2017, McBride was inducted into the Nashville Songwriters Hall of Fame.

 McBride's songs have been recorded by more than eighty major artists, including Alabama, Trace Adkins, Johnny Cash, Tammy Cochran, Diamond Rio, Crystal Gayle, Vern Gosdin, Jack Greene, Wade Hayes, Waylon Jennings, George Jones, Toby Keith, Kris Kristofferson, Johnny Lee, Jerry Lee Lewis, Lonestar, Reba McEntire, Willie Nelson, the Oak Ridge Boys, Johnny Paycheck, Charley Pride, Pam Tillis, Randy Travis, Conway Twitty, and Keith Whitley.

 His most successful collaboration was with Alan Jackson, resulting in the five Top 20 singles and the chart-topping songs "Chasing That Neon Rainbow", "(Who Says) You Can’t Have It All", and "Someday".
 Their song "Chattahoochee" was selected as song of the year by ASCAP, American Songwriter, and the Country Music Association.

 Early life

-McBride was born Jimmy Ray McBride in Huntsville, Alabama on April 28, 1947.
+McBride was born in Huntsville, Alabama, on April 28, 1947.
 His parents were James Alvin and Helen Hillis McBride.
 His grandfather was a sharecropper in Alabama.
 McBride grew up listening to country music on WBHP with his mother.
 On Saturday nights, his entire family listened to the Grand Ole Opry.

 He attended Rison Elementary, and Lee Junior High, before graduating from Lee High School in 1965.

 McBride spent his younger years reading about songs, especially in the magazine Country Song Roundup.
 His favorite writers were Hank Williams and Don Gibson.
 He wrote his first song when he was twelve years old and began writing full-time at eighteen.

 In the 1970s, McBride brought his songs to Curly Putman, a fellow songwriter from Alabama who had started Tree Publishing in Nashville, Tennessee.
 Putman became McBride's mentor and friend.
 In the early 1970s, The Hagers recorded five of his songs and performed them on the television show Hee Haw.
 However, McBride did not make money from these recordings.

 Frustrated by his lack of success selling songs, McBride stopped writing.
 He worked for the U.S. Post Office for fourteen years.
-In 1980, McBride told co-writer Roger Murrah that he would quit his job and move to Nashville if their song "A Bridge That Just Won’t Burn" was recorded as a single.
-McBride says, "Roger called me one night and said ‘I guess you need to pack your bags, we’ve got Conway’s next single.’
-I quit the post office the day after Christmas, 1980..."
+In 1980, McBride told co-writer Roger Murrah that he would quit his job and move to Nashville if their song "A Bridge That Just Won't Burn" was recorded as a single.
+McBride says, "Roger called me one night and said 'I guess you need to pack your bags, we've got Conway's next single.'
+I quit the post office the day after Christmas, 1980 ...".